ChuOkupai/vimcake/README.md

 - vim-snippets

 ## How to install
+- :floppy_disk: - If you want to keep your current vim configuration, backup your files first!

 Use the following command in a terminal:
 ```shell
 make install
 ```
-It will potentially erase your current vim config (.vim folder and .vimrc file), backup your files first!

-If you don't have configured vim, this package is safe to use, in other words you don't have a .vimrc.

-The package can be reinstalled with...
+- :warning: - Make sure you don't already have a vim configuration before installation

+Or use this one to delete any vim configuration before install:
 ```shell
 make re
 ```
-Or removed with:
+The package can be removed with:
 ```shell
 make clean
 ```